-The Lesson activity in Moodle provides interactive content to students.
-A Lesson is essentially a learning module constructed of web pages with built-in navigation.
+A Moodle Lesson is essentially a learning module constructed of web pages with built-in navigation.
 These web pages can contain text, media of various types, and quiz-style questions.
-The instructor can design each page to "jump" to another page based on student input.
+The instructor can design each page to "jump" to another page based on learner input.
 In this way, the pages do not have to appear in a linear fashion.
-The instructor sets the jumps so that the route a student takes through the Lesson will depend on the answers he or she gives to questions.
+The instructor sets the jumps so that the route a learner takes through the Lesson will depend on the answers he or she gives to questions.

-Although easy to create, Lessons require detailed planning when using complex navigation based on right and wrong answers.
+Although they are easy to create, Lessons require detailed planning when using complex navigation based on right and wrong answers.
 Careful design work prior to building a Lesson activity in Moodle ensures students receive the desired benefit.